reswitched/pegaswitch/readme.md

 1. Install Node 7
 2. Open ports UDP 53 and TCP 80 and 8081 on your firewall
 3. Run `npm install`
-4. Start everything with `npm start`
+4. Start everything with `sudo node start.js` on Linux/OS X or `node start.js --disable-curses --logfile debug.log` on Windows
 5. Point your Switch to the DNS server
 6. Go to the eShop or another area that will trigger the captive portal
 7. Watch the shell connect